-The minimum time required for completion of a masters degree is two years for students who enter the degree program with no prior approved credits or approved experiential learning experiences for which academic credit is awarded.
-Should a student have earned credits that transfer into the program of study or have completed other learning experiences that may apply to a program of study, the length of time required to complete the program could be less than two years.
+The minimum time required for completion of a degree is four years for students who enter a degree program with no prior approved credits or approved experiential learning experiences for which academic credit is awarded.
+Should a student have earned credits that transfer into the program of study or have completed other learning experiences that may apply to a program of study, the length of time required to complete the program could be less than four years.